 Itsukushima Jinja, city of Hatsukaichi in Hiroshima.

 Hiroshima has come a long way since the dropping of the atomic bomb during WWII.
-Hiroshima today has grown to become a food haven and home to some of the best okonomiyaki (Japanese pancake), with plenty of parks and memorials that make excellent cherry blossom viewing spots.
+Today, it has grown to become a food haven and home to some of the best okonomiyaki (Japanese pancake), with plenty of parks that make excellent cherry blossom viewing spots.

 Hatsukaichi city hosts its yearly sakura festival on Sunday in early April.
-There’ll be food stalls and a centre stage set up where visitors can enjoy performances while admiring the sakura blooms!
+There’ll be food stalls and a centre stage set up where visitors can enjoy performances while admiring the sakura!

 Read also: 8-Day Japan Itinerary: 9 Cities in Kansai for Under S$900